elotroalex/chiens/_texts/translation.md

 - {:.speaker} Toussaint.

 - {:.prose .prose-indent} Ah!
 You won't quit me so easy, not without first hearing the bite of my tongue on your imbecile souls.
-- You can be certain of it, I follow you like pray...
+- You can be certain of it, I follow you like pray ...
 - and I see you and I uncover you in the middle of your
 - lies and your cowardice;
 - proud minions